Skip to content

 A short history

 Humans have settled in this area for at least five thousand years.
 Archaeologic evidence points to a Roman fort Princastellum around 400 AD, located near the castle on the hill, Burg Landshut.
 Bernkastel was first mentioned in documents in the 11th century.
 A centrury later, work began on the third castle nearby, Beronis castellum, and the area's wine culture was first mentioned.
 The town of Bernkastel was officially recognized in 1291 and received its first coat of arms, with two bears and Saint Peter's keys to heaven.
 In 1951, one of the bears was replaced with a crayfish, to represent Bernkastel's merger with Kues on the opposite bank.
-It symbolizes the philosopher Nicolas of Kues, whose family name was Krebs.
+It symbolizes the philosopher Nicolas of Kues, whose family name was Krebs (crab).

 The legend of the "Bernkastel Doctor" dates to 1356.
 Archbishop Boemund II was made an Elector by Emperor Charles II's "Golden Bull," but he was very ill, and no doctors could find a cure.
 An elderly knight from Burg Hunolstein visited the bishop, who was staying at Burg Landshut, and brought a keg of Bernkastel wine.
 The bishop was afraid the keg held yet another useless, bitter medicine.
 But when the knight tapped the keg, the bouquet of the wine filled the room.
 The bishop sat up, drained his glass, and immediately felt better.
 He called the wine the "Bernkastel Doctor," a name still celebrated today.

-Drink in the history!
-You are standing in the old Marktplatz, or market square.
-The beautiful Fachwerk houses are hundreds of years old.
-The oldest remaining is just to the south, the mushroom-shaped Spitzhäuschen ("little pointed house"), built in 1416.
-The town hall to the east and the Michaelsbrunnen fountain both date to the early 1600s.
+The Rathaus (town hall) and the Michaelsbrunnen fountain at the coordinates both date to the early 1600s.
 To the north, at optional WP1, you can find the last remnants of the city wall, the Graacher Tor, built in 1300.

 Virtual Rewards 2.0 - 2019/2020